Internal structure and its connection with thermodynamics and dynamics in black holes: Second-order phase transition

-It is worth mentioning the lower intersection, $(\sqrt{\frac{3}{2}},-\frac{1}{2})$, which corresponds to the coefficient $\frac{\alpha}{q^2}=-\frac{1}{3}$.
-As discussed in Subsec.
-2.2, the charged 4D EGB black hole at this point stays in its extreme configuration with only one horizon.
-From Fig.~\ref{Fig: Davies point when $a<0$}, we can see that the lower intersection is a Davies point, but the black hole in the extreme configuration cannot evolve to the other non-extreme configurations.
+It is worth mentioning the end point, $(|Q|, a)=(\sqrt{\frac{3}{2}},-\frac{1}{2})$, which corresponds to the coefficient $C=-\frac{1}{3}$.
+As discussed in subsection~\ref{sec2.2}, the charged 4D EGB black hole at this point stays in its extreme configuration with only one horizon.
+From Fig.~\ref{Fig: Davies point when $a<0$}, we can see that the end point is a Davies point, but the black hole in the extreme configuration cannot evolve to the other non-extreme configurations.
 For the same reason, the other non-extreme configurations cannot evolve to the extreme configuration, either.
-This consequence is obvious because the blue curve between the upper and lower intersections, i.e., $-\frac{1}{3}< \frac{\alpha}{q^2} <-0.124$, is beyond the physical region.
+This consequence is obvious because the blue curve between $(|Q|, a)=(0.956,-0.113)$ and $(|Q|, a)=(\sqrt{\frac{3}{2}},-\frac{1}{2})$, i.e., $C\in (-\frac{1}{3}, -0.124)$, is beyond the physical region.